wp-plugins/activecampaign-subscription-forms/readme.txt

 = 3.5 =
 * You can now use a shortcode to display your subscription form.

+= 4.0 =
+* Added many additional settings to control how your form is displayed and submitted.

 == Upgrade Notice ==

 = 1.1 =